 Credit cards have such a bad reputation that most people wouldn’t consider using a credit card for everything.
 But, there are some benefits that make using your credit card as your main method of payment worth it.

-Using your credit card (responsibly) improves your credit score.
-Active – and responsible – credit card use helps you build a good credit score.
-After months of using your credit card and paying the bill on time, your credit rating goes higher and higher allowing you to qualify for the lowest interest rates on new credit cards and loans.
+Using your credit card responsibly improves your credit score.
+Active and responsible credit card use helps you build a good credit score.
+After months of using your credit card and paying the bill on time, your credit rating goes higher and higher, allowing you to qualify for the lowest interest rates on new credit cards and loans.
 Following are a few of the benefits:

-You earn more rewards.
 The benefits of using your credit card for everything increase when you use a credit card that has rewards.
 You can rack up hundreds in cash rewards, miles, or points by using your credit card for all your monthly expenses.
-Of course, if your credit card has a cap on the amount of rewards you use, you may have to switch to another card to maximize the rewards you can earn.
+Of course, if your credit card has a cap on the number of rewards you earn or use, you may have to switch to another card to maximize your rewards benefits.

-You get purchase protection.
-Credit cards come with a number of perks, including purchase protection which will replace your purchase if it’s damaged or stolen.
+Credit cards come with a number of perks, including purchase protection, which will replace your purchase if it’s damaged or stolen.
 The catch is that you have to use your credit card to get the benefit.
 Using your credit card for everything automatically gives you purchase protection for all your purchases.